polyfem/polyfem.github.io/docs/tutorials/ipc_quick_start_guide/ipc_quick_start_guide.md

 For collision obstacles (including closed surfaces), one can directly specify the path to their mesh files (`.obj`, `.stl`, `.ply`, etc.) in the script to use it.

-For the simulated objects that are tetrahedral meshes, PolyFEM supports [MSH files](https://gmsh.info/doc/texinfo/gmsh.html#File-formats).
+For the simulated objects that are tetrahedral meshes, PolyFEM supports [MSH](https://gmsh.info/doc/texinfo/gmsh.html#File-formats) files.
 PolyFEM supports both ASCII and binary encoded version 2.2 and 4.1 files through the use of [MshIO](https://github.com/qnzhou/MshIO).

-To generate tetrahedral mesh from a triangle mesh, we recommend using [fTetWild](https://github.com/wildmeshing/fTetWild).
+To generate a tetrahedral mesh from a triangle mesh, we recommend using [fTetWild](https://github.com/wildmeshing/fTetWild).

 ### Restarting a Simulation